Gary Ruley and Mule Train: Mule Train

 Gary Ruley and Mule Train serves as a vehicle for bringing together the best musicians in the area for specific shows (or recordings).
 As Gary states, "There's so many great pickers who live in or near Rockbridge County that it's not difficult to get a bunch of friends together and make music."
 The musicians who appear with Ruley come with long musical pedigrees and from a number of other groups they've formed themselves.
-Will Lee's father joined the legendary Stanley Brothers as lead guitarist after playing with Bluegrass Tar Heels, special protegées of Bill Monroe.
+Will Lee's father joined the legendary Stanley Brothers as lead guitarist after playing with Bluegrass Tar Heels, special protégées of Bill Monroe.
 David and Danny Knicely's grandfather, A. O. Knicely, played old time guitar, mandolin, and fiddle as leader of the Knicely Family Band.
 Danny and Will perform as a duo.
 Larry Keel, "arguably one of the greatest flat-picking guitarists in the world", has headed up The Larry Keel Experience—now renamed Larry Keel & Natural Bridge—and also performs in Keller and the Keels with his wife Jenny.
 Will Lee, Larry Keel, and Danny Knicely were all founders of legendary Magraw Gap, a band that took first place at the Telluride Bluegrass Festival in 1995.
 Brennan Gilmore originated Walker's Run, Kantara, and most recently Borden Grant.
 Ann Marie Calhoun (née Simpson) has toured with Jethro Tull's Ian Anderson and performed with Ringo Starr.
 Her sister Mary Simpson also plays fiddle and sings with the group when not performing with her own Whisky Rebellion.
 She joined Yanni in September 2010, for his South American tour, also performing with the composer in Puerto Rico.

 They are known for Thanksgiving and Christmas shows at the Southern Inn in Lexington, Virginia.
 Their latest release, The Southern Inn and Out (2010), is a recording of the 2009 Christmas show there.
 Since the Southern Inn burned in July 2010 other locations are used.
 The 2010 Christmas show, on December 30, takes place at the Southern Inn's new temporary location across town, and will feature regulars Danny Knicely, Will Lee, David Knicely, and Brennan Gilmore (with others).

 They were the 2010 winners of the Rockbridge County, Virginia Chamber of Commerce Rockbridge Community People's Choice Awards "Group Arts/Entertainer of the Year".
 Individual members have won a number of performance awards at music festivals through the years; some as a part of other groups.